praveenraghuvanshi1512/AIML/Meetup_29_June_2019/README.md

    MLContext is the core of ML.Net.
 It provides a way to create components for data preparation, feature engineering, training, prediction and model evaluation.

-   Add below references to Microsoft.ML at the top in Program.cs
+   Add below references at the top of Program.cs

    ``` c#
    using Microsoft.ML;
    using Microsoft.ML.Data;
    ```

    Inside Main method, instantiate MLContext